dropbox/dbxcli/README.md

 Download pre-compiled binaries for Mac, Windows and Linux from the [releases](https://github.com/dropbox/dbxcli/releases) page.

 ### Mac OSX Installation of pre-compiled binaries
-The purpose of these instructions is to help both experts and novice `dbxcli` users have a smooth installation experience.
+These instructions aim to help both experts and novice `dbxcli` users.
+Please submit an issue if they don't work for you.

 1. Make sure you download and place the binary in a folder that's on your `$PATH`.
 If you are unsure what this means, go to *step 2*.
 Otherwise, skip to *step 3*
-1. Create a `bin` directory under your home directory.
+2. Create a `bin` directory under your home directory.
 ```
 $ mkdir ~/bin
 $ cd ~/bin
 ```
-2. Add the following line at the end of your `~/.bash_profile` file.
+3. Add the following line at the end of your `~/.bash_profile` file.
 [Link with instructions](https://natelandau.com/my-mac-osx-bash_profile/) on how to find this file
 ```sh
 export PATH=$PATH:$HOME/bin
 ```
-3. Download the `dbxcli` binary for OSX and rename it.  *IMPORTANT:* Check that the tag `v2.0.9` on the URL below is the latest release tag on the [Releases](https://github.com/dropbox/dbxcli/releases) page.
+4. Download the `dbxcli` binary for OSX and rename it.  *IMPORTANT:* Check that the tag `v2.0.9` on the URL below is the latest release tag on the [Releases](https://github.com/dropbox/dbxcli/releases) page.
 ```sh
 $ wget https://github.com/dropbox/dbxcli/releases/download/v2.0.9/dbxcli-darwin-amd64
 $ mv dbxcli-darwin-amd64 dbxcli
 ```
-4. Finally, make the binary an executable file and you are good to go!
+5. Finally, make the binary an executable file and you are good to go!
 ```
 $ chmod +x dbxcli
 ```